TROM Discussions: Democracy and Trade

-We had an interesting discussion in “TROM Discussions.”
+We had an interesting discussion in “TROM Discussions” about the following video:

 TIO: Hey, I’ve read their paper in full.
 So as I understand they want to move from voting for a political party to voting for specific projects.
 Also they want to let people trade votes with each other.
 On top of that, as I understand is like this: government gives each people one vote for one project; they can use or not this vote or they can trade it (but are not allowed to trade for money for example).
 If I understand all of this correctly, then I see a ton of issues with it.
 There are so many ways to make this system completely corrupt.
 I am wondering what is the difference between voting for a political party and voting for a specific project in terms of corruption?
 Aren’t both as corruptible?
 Aren’t people already influenced to vote for a particular political party?
 Couldn’t they influence people to vote for a particular project then?

 I like that they mention decisions should be taken by experts (science), but I can see this system being easily corruptible, even scientists are corruptible.
 I still think that whenever there is a profit motive, it will ruin any system put in place.
 In other words: you just can’t make the trade-society (system) fair/just through rules, voting, different political parties, etc.

 Let me know your thoughts.

 ALEX: I’d say that when it comes to abuse of power by a few, the more people participate in democracy, the harder it would be for a few to abuse power because the power gets distributed.
 The more people that are engaged in developing policies, the less concentrated power is.
 When people delegate their power to a select few, it gets concentrated and more likely to be abused.

 When it comes to corruption, again, I think the more people take part in democratic processes, the more aware they become about what’s going on, the less likely those in power would get away with corruption.
 The more politically active and aware people, the harder it would be to bribe / coerce everyone, values like honesty, transparency, accountability etc. would be easier to promote and to enforce